There are now 3 possible online modes for units:

 - 6 points

 - This unit provides a comprehensive introduction to international environmental law—the legal frameworks, substantive and procedural laws and actors/institutions.
-The unit is divided into three parts: (1) the international law-making process, institutions and actors, the principles of international environmental law, compliance, enforcement, liability issues, and dispute resolution; (2) specific environmental law regimes including air and atmosphere, biodiversity and wildlife, habitat protections, marine environmental law, and chemicals, pollution and waste management; (3) an analysis of cross-cutting and emerging issues such as sustainable development, trade and environment, and human and collective Indigenous rights in relation to the environment.
+The unit is divided into three parts: (1) the international law-making process, institutions and actors, the principles of international environmental law, compliance, enforcement, liability issues, and dispute resolution; (2) specific environmental law regimes including air and atmosphere, biodiversity and wildlife, habitat protections, marine environmental law, and chemicals, pollution and waste management; (3) an analysis of cross-cutting and emerging issues.

-- Students are able to (1) describe the basic principles and evolution of international environmental law, the institutions and actors involved, and the key legal treaty regimes; (2) apply the range of international environmental laws covered in this unit to specific problem-based scenarios; (3) critically analyse contemporary international environmental law issues and current legal developments; (4) develop logical and convincing arguments, orally and in writing, about the application and effectiveness of international environmental law; and (5) make creative recommendations for law reform, and/or further legal research needed, to address global environmental challenges.
+- Students are able to (1) describe the international environmental law principles, the institutions and actors involved, and the key legal treaty regimes; (2) apply the range of international environmental laws covered in this unit to specific problem-based scenarios; (3) critically analyse contemporary international environmental law issues and current legal developments; (4) develop logical and convincing arguments, orally and in writing, about the application and effectiveness of international environmental law; and (5) make creative recommendations for law reform, and/or further legal research needed, to address global environmental challenges.

 - Unit Coordinator(s)